bensonchoyintuitas/tsql_to_databricks/README.md

 # Known Gaps:
 1. DATEDIFF(second,`Departure_Actual_At`,`AdmissionDate`) may require manual handling as DATABRICKS DATEDIFF defaults to minutes and not seconds.
 Automation of this resol
+2. Complex "AS" aliasing places the alias in the wrong spot sometimes.

-2. AS PRESENT_AGE placed in the wrong position:
+e.g AS PRESENT_AGE placed in the wrong position:
 ```sql
      -- Input: